radical-cybertools/radical.saga/docs/source/adaptors/saga.adaptor.replica.irods.rst

 saga.adaptor.replica.irods
 **************************

-This adaptor interacts with the irids data management system, by using the irods command line tools.
+This adaptor interacts with the iRODS data management system, by using the iRODS command line tools.

 Version